theGoodB0rg/CyberSec/README.md

 ### Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` in the repo root (values shown are examples; see server/index.js for defaults):

 ```env
 # Server Configuration